highcharts/highcharts-editor/README.md

 You should also use the `noneditable` plug-in to avoid accidentally deleting parts of the chart, and to make it easy to delete charts when required.

+### Wordpress

+Once `gulp` has been ran, a wordpress plugin will appear at `dist/plugins/highcharts-wp.zip`.
+This can be uploaded straight to your installation.

+Alternatively you can find a pre-built version [here](#).

 ## API Quick Reference

 **Full documentation can be found [here](#).**